-It is impossible to accurately determine population size of a subterranean salamander species on the basis of number of individuals counted in surface habitat.
-So there is little confidence that the population numbers for the Austin blind salamander shown in Table 3-2, which are based only on such observations, are accurate.
-The small number counts for the Austin blind salamander are almost certainly more a function of its inaccessible subterranean habitat than its actual population size.
-The counting of the Barton Springs salamander has similar problems associated with accessibility of all individuals for counting, but likely to a much lesser degree.
-The District stipulates that the population estimate for the Barton Springs salamander in Table 3-2 accounts for such inaccessibility for this Covered Species.
+The superpopulation of the largely subterranean Austin blind salamander is unreliably estimated by any counting-based technique.
+Simply put, even for the near-field cohort, it is impossible to accurately determine the population size of a subterranean salamander species on the basis of number of individuals counted or inferred in surface habitat.
+So there is little confidence that the population numbers for the Austin blind salamander shown in Table 3-2, which are based only on such observations, are accurate, even for the population cohort in the region of the outlets.
+The small number counts for the Austin blind salamander shown in this table are almost certainly more a function of its inaccessible subterranean habitat than its actual population size.
+And it militates against the use of CMR, as used for the Barton Springs salamander, to estimate its superpopulation.

-But such a stipulation is considered by the District to be inappropriate for the Austin blind salamander population.
-Further, the abundance values for this population are largely reflecting only the surface population component of this subterranean species, which occurs at the surface only incidentally.
-Accordingly, the District has developed an alternative estimate that it considers more realistic for this population.
-In absence of available data, some rational assumptions are required in making this estimate for such a cryptic species; generally these assumptions are conservative in that they lead to smaller population-size estimates.
-Key elements and assumptions used by the District in the calculation include:
+Because the surveyed counts for this population reflect only the surface population component of this subterranean species, which occurs at the surface only incidentally, the District has developed an alternative estimate that it considers more realistic for this population cohort.
+In absence of available data, some rational assumptions are required in making this estimate for such a cryptic species; the extent to which these assumptions are approximately correct is not known.
+Key elements and assumptions used by the District in making the calculation include: